yarba/GENIE_UnitTests/README.md

 The most traditional unit test exercises the lowest level componests, e.g. public methods of a particular class in the simplest application.
+E.g. the simplest and perhaps the most classical example is to instantiate an object by calling its constructor, then call one or several public methods and ensure their perform as expected, via comparing against well defined metric.

 In the concept of GENIE the situation is somewhat more complex and in order to test features even of a single class one often need several other classes/components to be involved.